mindadeepam/obsidian-vault/library/misc/suzieee.md

 - chocolate
 - xylitol
 - grapes
-- bread/roti : cats make energy from protein. not from carbs. so no use giving bread/roti.
+- bread/roti : we make our energy from carbs but, cats make energy from protein. not from carbs. so no use giving bread/roti.